aws-samples/aws-cdk-intro-workshop/workshop/content/60-go/40-hit-counter/700-test.md

 Gateway proxy backend and it will log hits to this API.

 Since our hit counter is a simple Go module, you could [publish](https://pkg.go.dev/about#adding-a-package) it to [pkg.go.dev](https://pkg.go.dev/), which is the
 Go module index.
-Then, anyone could `go install` it and add it to their CDK apps.
+Then, anyone could `go get` it and add it to their CDK apps.

 -----